lcsmuller/logmod/README.md

 Retrieves the level value for a specified label name.
 This is the reverse operation of `logmod_logger_get_label()`.
 - `logger`: Pointer to the logger structure.
 - `label`: The label name to search for (e.g., "INFO", "DEBUG", "HTTP").
-Returns the level value as a long integer, or -1 if the label is not found or parameters are invalid.
+Returns the level value as a long integer, or LOGMOD_BAD_PARAMETER if invalid.

 This function is useful for converting label names to level values: